 - No foreign transaction fees: The card doesn’t charge a foreign transaction fee, which is commonly charged by other cash-back credit cards.
-If you frequently travel abroad, this card can save you up to 3% on every international purchase you make.

 - Low base rewards rate: You can earn as much as 3% back on select categories, but you may end up earning just 1% cash back on most of your purchases with the card.
 Several cash-back credit cards offer 1.5% or higher on every purchase you make.

 - Rewards expire: Unused rewards will expire roughly five years after you initially earn them.
 While that may not be an issue if you plan to redeem often, many other cash-back rewards programs don’t have an expiration date as long as your account is open.

 Once your account is open, you can earn up to $150 in cash back.
 You’ll receive an 150 AAA Dollars after you spend $1,500 in the first 90 days from the day AAA approved you for the card.

 The welcome bonus amount is on par with what many cash-back credit cards offer, but the minimum spend requirement is higher than what you’d have to spend to get it.
 With some cards, you only have to spend $500 to get the same bonus—or even a higher one.

 The 90-day clock starts when your account is opened, not when you receive the card.
 So if it takes 10 days to get the card in the mail, you’ll only have 80 days to complete the minimum spend requirement.